 When Argentina lost 4-0 to Germany at the 2010 World Cup, Diego Maradona was accused of a naive tactical approach against one of the strongest sides in the competition.
 But what happened to Brazil at home to Joachim Low's men on Tuesday night was much, much worse.

-Everything that could go wrong did go wrong and for all the Brazilian bravado about being able to cope without their two best players, the starting XI looked decidedly ordinary sans Neymar and Thiago Silva.
+Everything that could go wrong did go wrong and for all the Brazilian bravado about being able to cope without their two best players, the starting XI looked decidedly ordinary when deprived of Neymar and Thiago Silva.

 For all the talk of Brazil's quality in defence, their back line was picked apart at will.
 The first goal was a gift as awful marking allowed Thomas Muller to arrive late and score from a corner.
 With Thiago Silva in the side, that may never have happened, but the captain was out after picking up a needless yellow card against Colombia.
 Not even he could have imagined how costly that would be.